Acvs23/Malverde/README.md

-    "Name Type"                     - Designates if name is an Alias or not "Designation Source"            - Organisation or Goverement who applied sanctions "Designation Type"              - Designates if sanction is against an Individual or an Entity "Last Updated"                  - Time sanctions was lsat revised or updated "Address Country"               - Address Country of the Individual or Entity "Birth Country"                 - Birth Country of Individual (If applicable) "Nationalities"                 - Nationalities of Individual (If applicable)
+    "Name Type"                     - Designates if name is an Alias or not "Designation Source"            - Organisation or Goverement who applied sanctions "Designation Type"              - Designates if sanction is against an Individual or an Entity "Last Updated"                  - Time sanctions was last revised or updated "Address Country"               - Address Country of the Individual or Entity "Birth Country"                 - Birth Country of Individual (If applicable) "Nationalities"                 - Nationalities of Individual (If applicable)